Braves rip Phillies in series opener | Devdiscourse

 Ronald Acuna Jr. and Josh Donaldson homered to lift the visiting Atlanta Braves past the Philadelphia Phillies 7-2 in the opener of a four-game series on Monday.
 Acuna also walked twice and scored three runs while Dansby Swanson had a hit, a run and two walks for Atlanta.
 Freddie Freeman ripped three hits and Ozzie Albies had two hits for the Braves, who have won 10 of 11.

 Braves starter Mike Foltynewicz (6-5) was quite effective in allowing three hits and one run in seven solid innings.
 He struck out seven and walked none.
-Corey Dickerson and Cesar Hernandez homered for the Phillies, who entered the night just two games behind the Chicago Cubs for the second wild-card slot in the National League.
+Corey Dickerson and Cesar Hernandez homered for the Phillies, who fell three games behind the Chicago Cubs for the second wild-card slot in the National League.

 Rhys Hoskins, Brad Miller and J.T.
 Realmuto had the other three hits for the Phillies, all singles.
 Phillies starter Aaron Nola (12-5) struggled early yet lasted six innings and allowed six hits and four runs.
 Nola's control was spotty as he struck out seven and walked four.